any35/golang-web-vim/README.md

     + `:GrepOptions [arg]`
         Open a window to set grep options.

+### YankRing
+Examples:
+- `yy`   - Adds the current line to the yankring.
+- `dd`   - Adds the current line to the yankring and deletes it.
+- `5yw`  - Adds 5 words to the yankring.
+- `"ade` - Deletes the word, and puts it into both the yankring and the "a register.
+- `cw`   Changes the word and stores the previous value in the yankring.
+- `10"zyy` - Places 10 lines into both the yankring and the "z register.
+- `:1,4YRYankRange`   - Similar to 1,4y
+- `:3,$YRDeleteRange`  - Similar to 3,\$d

+see the [document](https://github.com/vim-scripts/YankRing.vim/blob/master/README) for guid.

 ## Limitations

 This image lacks [gdb](https://golang.org/doc/gdb) support.
 If anyone has managed to get it working on this image, please let me know (breakpoints are not working for me).